 - Blood meal

-When you spot ingredients like these… it’s a sure sign you’re looking at an inferior dog food.
-Stand clear.
+When you see ingredients like these in any recipe, it’s a sign you’re probably looking at a lower quality dog food.

 - Species-specific animal sources include names like beef, venison, lamb, chicken, etc. ↩